Seagate/cortx-prvsnr/cli/README.md

 # The Provisioner Setup Scripts

-This folder includes scripts that simplify provisioning of the EOS stack providing a set of CLI utils:
+This folder includes scripts that simplify provisioning of the CORTX stack providing a set of CLI utils:

 - [src](src) folder consists of shell scripts that automate initial environment installation, salt configuration and salt formulas appliance